 PLP’s are an active process.
 They are developed in a consultation process between the student, parents/carers and teachers, to identify, organise and apply personal approaches to learning and engagement.
 PLP’s can have short term or long term goals.
 Short term goals can be specific stepping stones to reach long term goals.
 Implementation

 The school will:

-- encourage children and young people where possible, to participate in and decisions relating to their education
+- encourage children and young people where possible, to participate in decision making in relation to their education

 - implement the school-based actions in the plan

-- promote communication between carers, school, agency and the student
+- promote communication between carers, school, caseworker and the student

-- provide age-appropriate information to the child or young person about educational issuing impacting them.
+- provide age-appropriate information to the child or young person about educational issues impacting them